Kuroda says BOJ could ease policy more, still has tools available

 WASHINGTON, Oct 18 (Reuters) - Bank of Japan Governor Haruhiko Kuroda said on Friday the central bank could ease monetary policy further if needed, as it still had tools available to prop up economic growth.

+Coming out from a two-day meeting of G20 finance ministers and central bank heads that ended on Friday, Kuroda said some countries did mention that prolonged periods of loose monetary policy have left them with less room to ramp up stimulus.

+But the case for Japan was different, he said, stressing the BOJ's readiness to top up monetary support if heightening global risks threaten achievement of its 2% inflation target.

 "It's not as if we have limited monetary policy space.
-If needed, we could take additional easing steps," Kuroda told a news conference after the conclusion of a Group of 20 finance leaders' meeting in Washington.
+If needed, we could take additional easing steps," Kuroda told a news conference hosted by Japan as chair of this year's G20 meeting.

 "We will carefully analyze economic and price developments in deciding whether such measures are necessary," he said.